ampydeveloper/lexi/README.md

 # Lexi

-Lexi is a javascript library that is used for creating fun 2D games, by using easy commands, and resources in library.
+Lexi is a javascript library that is used for creating fun 2D games, by using easy commands and resources in library.

 ## Files Included